ruthansah/eCommerceStore/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

+This is an eCommerce store where a user can add items to a shopping cart,  sign in with google, and checkout.
+This project was built using Angular 4, bootstrap, JavaScript, and AngularFirebase for persistence.

+A working demo can be found here: https://myshop-c1c31.firebaseapp.com/

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.